zammad/zammad/doc/developer_manual/cookbook/how-to-test-with-vitest-and-cypress.md

 The tests will be executed in watch mode by default.

-- Run a single test: `yarn test CommonLink.spec.ts`
+- Run a single test: `pnpm test CommonLink.spec.ts`
-- Run a single test case from one test file: `yarn test FieldSelect.spec.ts -t "supports keyboard navigation"`
+- Run a single test case from one test file: `pnpm test FieldSelect.spec.ts -t "supports keyboard navigation"`
-- Run all tests: `yarn test`
+- Run all tests: `pnpm test`

 Check the Vitest [CLI documentation](https://vitest.dev/guide/cli.html#options) for more possibilities.

 ### Cypress

-First, the Cypress dependencies needs to be installed: `yarn cypress:install`.
+First, the Cypress dependencies needs to be installed: `pnpm cypress:install`.

-Then you can run `yarn test:ct`, which opens an UI in the selected browser.
+Then you can run `pnpm test:ct`, which opens an UI in the selected browser.
 Here the different tests can be executed.

 > NOTE: Do not try to run snapshot tests in your development environment or with Cypress GUI, since the snapshots will most likely differ from the ones made in CI (see below).